syncfusion-content/wpf-docs/wpf/Charts/Adornments/Label.md

 ## Label Template

-The default appearance of the label can be customized using [`LabelTemplate`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartAdornmentInfoBase.html#Syncfusion_UI_Xaml_Charts_ChartAdornmentInfoBase_LabelTemplate) property as in the below code example:
+The default appearance of the label can be customized using [`LabelTemplate`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartAdornmentInfoBase.html#Syncfusion_UI_Xaml_Charts_ChartAdornmentInfoBase_LabelTemplate) property and also set SegmentLabelContent as LabelContentPath as in the below code example:

 {% tabs %}